mozilla/addons-frontend/docs/moz-addon-manager.md

 Restart Firefox to put it into effect.
 This pref allows you to fully install add-on and theme files.

+Add-ons signatures are checked once daily.
+When that happens, and with `xpinstall.signatures.dev-root` set to `true`, any installed add-ons signed with production certs will be disabled.
+To get them back you can set `xpinstall.signatures.dev-root` to `false` and run `await ChromeUtils.import("resource://gre/modules/addons/XPIDatabase.jsm").XPIDatabase.verifySignatures();` from a browser console.

 ## Developing on Android

 The presence of the `mozAddonManager` API on Firefox for Android will activate the add-on installation switch.
 Again, you will see this on https://addons.mozilla.org (production) but not on a development site.